-The timber sector experienced small declines to its market value and a modest increase in acreage during fiscal year 2018.
-As of June 30, 2018, the total size of the NCREIF Timberland Property Index was \$25.3 billion, representing approximately 14.0 million acres of land.
-Of the total index, the South region remains the largest, representing \$16.7 billion in market value and 9.5 million acres of land.
-For the fiscal year ending June 30, 2018, the NCREIF Timberland Property Index rose moderately, returning 3.57%, consisting of a 1.31% appreciation return and a 2.23% income return.
-The Northwest was the best performing region gaining 9.14%.
+The timber sector declined in both market value and by total acreage over the 2019 fiscal year.
+As of June 30, 2019, the total market value of the NCREIF Timberland Property Index was \$23.9 billion, representing 12.9 million acres of timberland.
+The South maintained its position as the largest region by both market value and total acreage, boasting 8.3 million acres valued at \$15.1 billion.
+For the fiscal year ending June 30, 2019, the NCREIF Timberland Property Index rose moderately, returning 2.95% and was driven entirely by income return.
+The Northwest continued to be the best performing region, climbing 6.35% during the fiscal year.